intel/hdk/README.md

 ## Components

+### Config

+`Config` controls library-wide properties and must be passed to `Executor` and `DataMgr`.
+Default config objects should suffice for most installations.
+Instantiate a config first as part of library setup.

 ### Storage

 `ArrowStorage` is currently the default (and only available) HDK storage layer. `ArrowStorage` provides storage support for [Apache Arrow](https://github.com/apache/arrow) format data.
 The storage layer must be explicitly initialized: